Luwen-Zhang/SNEnsemble/README.md

 This is a repository for an in-progress research.

-## Usage
+## Run this code

 Use `pip` to install requirements from `requirement.txt`.

-### Article data
+### Article information

-Article data for this research is located in the `data` directory with the prefix `Extracted - `.
+Article information for this research is located in the `data` directory with the prefix `Extracted - `.
 We make use of Scopus from Elsevier to search for basic article information (using an open source package `elsapy`) and manually extract material and experiment parameters.

 If you want to obtain article information on your own, do the following: